sthagen/oasis-open-openc2-yuuki/README.md

     (b) provision a codebase to enable other prototype efforts.
 The initial codebase for the openc2-yuuki repository is imported from the OpenC2 Forum's Github repository.

-Yuuki is designed to be a good introduction to OpenC2, to facilitate experimentation with different Actuator profiles,
-transfer protocols and message serializations, and to provide a simple OpenC2 Consumer for OpenC2 Producers to test against.
+Yuuki is designed to be a good introduction to OpenC2, to facilitate experimentation with different Actuator profiles, transfer protocols, and message serializations, and to provide a simple OpenC2 Consumer for OpenC2 Producers to test against.

 The three main components of Yuuki are the [Consumer](consumers), [Actuator](#actuators), and [Serialization](#serializations) classes, defined respectively in the `consumer.py`, `actuator.py`, and `serialization.py` files.